AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 The following major backward-incompatible changes were introduced in the 2.4.7-beta1 Adobe Commerce and Magento Open Source releases:

-* <!--AC-8148-->New public method in Config/Type/System
+* New public method in Config/Type/System
-* <!--AC-7894-->New configuration for payment information rate limiting
+* New configuration for payment information rate limiting
-* <!--AC-6695-->Default behavior for isEmailAvailable API
+* Default behavior for isEmailAvailable API

 ### New public method in Config/Type/System